-For the developing Alpinist, this program delivers 6 intensive days of pure alpine skills for those that already have experience rock climbing outdoors.
-Your previous rock climbing background allows you to focus on Alpine Climbing skills and techniques on this course.
-Time is spent in the alpine learning and applying technical skills – snow and glacier travel, ice climbing, alpine rock, crevasse rescue, mountain navigation, route planning, weather evaluation and hazard assessment.
+Our unique Alpine Skills program delivers 6 intensive days of pure alpine skills for those that already have experience rock climbing outdoors.
+Your previous rock climbing background allows you to focus on developing skills and techniques for alpine objectives on snow, ice, or rock.
+Time is spent in the alpine learning and applying technical skills – snow and glacier travel, ice climbing, alpine rock, crevasse rescue, mountain navigation, route planning, weather evaluation, and hazard assessment.

 At the conclusion of this course, students will have been taught:

 - methods for planning and preparing for a multi-day mountaineering objective

 - how to recognize mountain hazards, and methods of avoiding or minimizing those hazards